luusi/stochastic-service-composition/README.md

 ```
 To modify characteristics of the Digital Twins go to the page https://bosch-iot-suite.com/

-login with the following credentials:
+Login with the following credentials:

 email: reviewer.dt.research@gmail.com

 password: Reviewer12!

-Then, click on `Go to the Developer Console`, `Things` where there are the list of Digital Twins
+Then, click on `Go to the Developer Console`, `Things` where there are the list of Digital Twins to edit
-that to edit

 ## Tests